 L&D leaders are increasingly responsible for delivering consistent, high-quality training across a distributed workforce with different schedules and engagement styles.

-This was the challenge facing American 1 Credit Union.
-With 17 locations and 201 employees – 65% of which are frontline team members requiring continuous sales and customer service training – American 1 adopted asynchronous, on-demand courses to optimize their training programs.
+This was the challenge facing American 1 Credit Union (A1CU).
+With 16 locations and more than 200 employees – 65% of which are front-line team members requiring continuous sales and customer service training – A1CU adopted asynchronous, on-demand courses to optimize their training programs.

 “Previously, all training was in-person, time-consuming, and very disruptive.
-We would have to pull frontline team members out of the branch, find someone to cover for them while they were out, and take them on-site to our Resource Center for training,” says Marla Sanford, VP of Marketing & Communications at American 1 Credit Union.
+We would have to pull front-line team members out of the branch, find someone to cover for them while they were out, and take them on-site to our Resource Center for training,” says Jayme Bicknell, Marketing Manager at A1CU.

 “Now, we have a hybrid model.
 We pre-record the training that we know we will consistently need, and provide it on-demand.
 We also have trainers record their live sessions so people who aren’t in attendance can revisit them later.”